junit-pioneer/junit-pioneer/CONTRIBUTING.md

 ### Documentation

+There are several aspects of this project's documentation.
+Some project-specific requirements apply to all files:

+* one sentence per line, i.e. no matter how short or long a sentence is, it will occupy a single line, not shared with any other sentences
+* to start a new paragraph, add a single blank line

+#### Feature Documentation

 Each feature is documented on [the project website](https://junit-pioneer.org/docs/), which is pulled from the files in the `docs/` folder, where each feature has:

 * an entry in `docs-nav.yml` (lexicographically ordered)